Weird and Unique Job Interview Questions

 Interviewers use unusual job interview questions to assess how well the candidate responds to an unexpected question or scenario.
 Most unusual job interview questions do not have right or wrong answers.
 These job interview questions provide the candidate with the opportunity, according to Sarikas, "to demonstrate quick thinking, poise, creativity, and even a sense of humor."

 She says, "The interviewers are trying to catch a glimpse of the unrehearsed candidate in an unguarded moment.
-There is no way to prepare for these off-the-wall job interview questions so the interviewer is able to observe how the candidate responds and composes his or her thoughts.
+There is no way to prepare for these off-the-wall job interview questions, so the interviewer can observe how the candidate responds and composes his or her thoughts.
 Some interviewers also ask unusual job interview questions to gain insight into the candidate's thought processes—they want to see how the candidate will think about the unusual job interview question."

 Make sure, however, in all of these cases that you know what you are looking for with each weird and unique job interview question that you ask.
 Part of your hopes can target any insightful responses and another part can target facets such as how quickly the candidate recovers from a surprise question.